junxit/us-congress-bills-115/metadata.md

 - 2017-09-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 231.
 - 2017-10-23 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6717; text as passed Senate: CR S6717)
 - 2017-10-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6717; text as passed Senate: CR S6717)
+- 2017-10-25 — Message on Senate action sent to the House.
+- 2017-10-25 — Received in the House.
+- 2017-10-25 — Referred to the House Committee on the Judiciary.